Canisius gets first MAAC win beating Saint Peter’s 72-68

 Jordan Henderson scored 11 for Canisius (6-10, 1-4 Metro Atlantic Athletic Conference) and Scott Hitchon 10.

 Doug Edert led Saint Peter’s (5-8, 2-2) with 13 points off the bench and Dallas Watson — also off the bench — scored 11.
 Daryl Banks III also scored 11.
-Saint Peter’s starters narrowly outscored its starters 35-33.
+Saint Peter’s starters narrowly outscored its bench 35-33.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25